leandro-3rne/handmatrix-gesture-recognition/README.md

 ## 👁️ The Computer Vision Pipeline

 Before any Neural Network can classify a gesture, the raw webcam image must be heavily processed to extract relevant features and reduce noise.
 Both models use the exact same preprocessing pipeline to ensure consistency.
+The OpenCV Library was used here, to ensure a standardized and efficient pipeline for capturing, processing, and normalizing the webcam feed for the neural networks.

 ### 1. Region of Interest (ROI) & Background Subtraction
 We focus only on a specific area (`scanBox`) to reduce computational load.
 To isolate the hand from the background, we calculate the absolute difference between the current frame and a stored background frame.